My Professional Experience

 In addition to excellent training and mentorship, involving a variety of exemplary clinicians, I have been actively engaged in my own personal growth for many years, and bring a keen and passionate interest in the processes of human learning and transformation to my personal and professional development.

 As part of this ongoing process, I completed a two-year intensive study program in the supervisory process at The Psychotherapy Institute in 2014.
-I also participate in a bi-weekly consultation group with Dr. Robert Carrere, a training analyst at the Psychoanalytic Institute of Northern California (PINC), in weekly group consultation with Cindy Sachs, also a PINC alumni, and in ongoing continuing education on contemporary psychotherapeutic processes.
+I also participated for more than a decade in a bi-weekly consultation group with Dr. Robert Carrere, a training analyst at the Psychoanalytic Institute of Northern California (PINC), and for five years in a weekly group consultation with Cindy Sachs, also a PINC alumni.
+I engage in ongoing continuing education on contemporary psychotherapeutic processes, this year focuing on training on areas such as trauma and disassociation.

-Although I believe ongoing study and practice of this kind is crucial for my ongoing development as a clinician, I also understand that the therapeutic endeavor is fundamentally, at its heart, a human one, created mutually by client and therapist in tandem, and that the potential of this endeavor is magnified by the capacity for genuine and empathic regard for the experience of others and a commitment to integrity, whatever our orientation.
+Although I believe ongoing study and practice of this kind is crucial for my ongoing development as a clinician, I understand that the therapeutic endeavor is, at its heart, fundamentally a human one, created mutually by client and therapist in tandem, and that the potential of this endeavor is magnified by the capacity for genuine and empathic regard for the experience of others and a commitment to integrity, whatever our orientation.

 Through my own life experiences, I have gained both a profound regard for persons who have experienced tragedy, loss or hardship and a sensitive understanding of the many challenges they may encounter in their lives.
 One of my strengths as a therapist is an ability to convey this respect and understanding and create an atmosphere in which even persons uncertain about or mistrustful of therapy can begin to safely explore their psychological lives.
 I have found that accompanying my clients in this process, and creating a reparative experience of relatedness, often provides them with a broader sense of possibility for their lives, which can be in itself tremendously healing.